Timeline of Australian inventions: 20th century Post-World War II

 1992 – Product Activation – Patented by Ric Richardson of Sydney's northern beaches initially to allow digital distribution of his own software.
 Now the process is used by the majority of software publishers in the world.

 1992 – Wi-Fi – CSIRO researchers patented a method to "unsmear" radio waves that echo off indoor surfaces.
-This method has caused WiFi to be attributed as an Australian invention, although the Wi-Fi trademark, under which most products are sold, is under the ownership of the Wi-Fi Alliance based in Austin, Texas.
+This breakthrough method led to the invention and patenting of wireless local area network (WLAN) technology and laid the technical foundation for what would become modern WiFi.

 1993 – Underwater PC – The world's first underwater computer with a five-button hand-held keypad was developed by Bruce Macdonald at the Australian Institute of Marine Science.

 1993 – Frazier lens – The Frazier lens is a special camera lens designed by Australian photographer Jim Frazier.
 The Frazier lens provides a massive depth of field, allowing the foreground and background of an image to be in focus.
 Frazier's lenses have been widely used in Hollywood and wildlife cinematography.

 1993 – Asynchronous Transfer Mode – Asynchronous Transfer Mode (ATM) was the first fast packet communications technology simultaneously to support telephony (voice), data, and video signals in one network without the use of separate overlay networks.

 1995 – EXELGRAM – The world's most sophisticated optical anti-counterfeiting technology was developed by the CSIRO.

 1995 – Gene silencing – A CSIRO team led by Dr Peter Waterhouse discovered that double-stranded RNA was the trigger for RNA interference (RNAi) or gene silencing.

 1995 – Jindalee Radar System – Developed by Scientists at the CSIRO, the Jindalee Radar System detects stealth aircraft and missiles by searching for the air turbulence generated by such vehicles.

 1996 – Anti-flu Medication – Relenza was developed by a team of scientists at the Victorian College of Pharmacy at Monash University in Melbourne.
 The team was led by Mark von Itzstein in association with the CSIRO.
 Relenza was discovered as a part of the Australian biotechnology company Biota's project to develop antiviral agents via rational drug design.

+1997 - Improved detector technology - Introduced to replace traditional channel multipliers, Australian company ETP Electron Multipliers in Sydney (later a division of Scientific Glass Engineering (SGE) founded in 1960 by Ernest Dawes in a Melbourne, and now part of IMI/Restek) transformed mass spectrometry detection by developing discrete-dynode technology paired with a highly sensitive high-energy conversion dynode (HED).

+1997 - BPAY - the world's first single bill payment service adopted across a national banking sector.